SensiPeeps/KabegamiX/README.md

 # KabegamiX
 [![Not Maintained](https://img.shields.io/badge/Maintenance%20Level-Not%20Maintained-yellow.svg)](https://gist.github.com/cheerfulstoic/d107229326a01ff0f333a1d3476e068d)

 > :exclamation: Not maintained as for now.
-This project is has not started.
+This project has not started.

 An Android Wallpaper App built with awesome UI.